Dennis Schröder

-Dennis Malik Schröder (/ˈʃruːdər/ SHROO-der; /de/; born 15 September 1993) is a German professional basketball player for the Sacramento Kings of the National Basketball Association (NBA).
+Dennis Malik Schröder (/ˈʃruːdər/ SHROO-der; /de/; born 15 September 1993) is a German professional basketball player for the Charlotte Hornets of the National Basketball Association (NBA).
 He previously played for SG Braunschweig and Phantoms Braunschweig in Germany, before joining the Atlanta Hawks for his first five seasons in the NBA.
 He is the sole owner of his German hometown team, Basketball Loewen Braunschweig of the Basketball Bundesliga, and had been the majority shareholder of the team since 2018.

 Debuting for the German national team in 2014, Schröder helped the team to its first major medal in 17 years when Germany won bronze at the 2022 EuroBasket.
 In 2023, he led the national team to their first World Cup title at the 2023 FIBA Basketball World Cup while being named the FIBA World Cup MVP.
 The following year, Schröder was the flag bearer for Germany along with judoka Anna-Maria Wagner at 2024 Summer Olympics in Paris.
 He helped Germany to a fourth place finish and was named to the FIBA Olympics All-Star Five team.
 In 2025, he led Germany to the EuroBasket 2025 title.

 Early life

-Schröder is the son of a German father and a Gambian mother, and has a brother Talha and a younger sister Farida.
+Schröder is the son of an ethnic German father named Axel Schröder who played basketball in Gambia before meeting Schroder's Gambian mother Fatou, who gave birth to eldest brother Talha and the younger daughter Farida.
+Schröder has two elder half-siblings from Fatou's previous marriage before relocating to Germany.
 He and his brother were both heavily involved with skateboarding until he found basketball at age 11.
 He started focusing on the latter career after his father died in 2009, choosing to wear the jersey number 17 in his honor, as it was his favorite number.
 His agent was former German basketball national player Ademola Okulaja.